greyscalepress/interview-project/content/talks/2014-05-OffThepress.md

 **MS** — It’s also kind of poetry, I think.
 Also there is an algorithm who generates random prices, as you can see.
 The name of the publisher is Icon Group International.

-The last time when there was a query about that, I found that he has produced quite a number of books.
+The last time I looked, I found that he has produced quite a number of books.
 He has been patient, and Amazon hasn’t been kicking him out, unlike you.
 So, they consider this to be “good enough” content.

 ![Search results for "Icon Group International"](../content/img/black-holes-p24-icon-group.png)